SONAR: Self-Distilled Continual Pre-training for Domain Adaptive Audio Representation: Method

 Second, the vector quantization loss is defined as mean squared error (MSE) with a straight-through gradient mechanism: where $e_t$ is the tokenizer's encoder output at time step $t$, $v_{\hat{z}_t}$ is the selected codebook vector, $\ell_2(\cdot)$ denotes $L_2$ normalization, and $\operatorname{sg}[\cdot]$ is the stop-gradient operation.
 This term enforces reconstruction through the codebook and stabilizes quantization.

-Finally, the regularization loss is given by: where $\bar{e}_t$ is the frozen encoder output from the previous tokenizer and $\lambda_{\text{reg}}$ controls the regularization strength, constraining the current encoder to remain close to its historical representations.
+Finally, the regularization loss is given by: where $\bar{e}_t$ is the frozen encoder output from the previous tokenizer and $\lambda_{\text{reg}}$ controls the regularization strength, constraining the current encoder to remain close to its historical representation.

 The overall tokenizer loss is then: